reframejs/reframe/helpers/wildcard-api/examples.md

  > Wildcard exposes the whole power of your server to your client in a secure way.

-Another way to think about Wildcard is that it encourages and eases the creation of an RPC style API.
+Another way to think this is that Wildcard eases and encourages the implementation of RPC.

-Basically, with Wildcard, we move the entire data retrieval logic from the client to the server.
+The entire data retrieval logic is moved from the client to the server.

-And that's a big paradigm shift.
+That's a big paradigm shift with considerable benefits.

-#### Deployement
+Note that,

-One drawback of Wildarcd is that, everytime the client needs changes in what data it retrieves, the endpoint defined on the server needs to be adapated, and the server re-deployed.
+everytime the client needs changes in what data it retrieves, the endpoint defined on the server needs to be adapated, and the server re-deployed.

-But the aforementioned benefits most likely vastly outweighted this drawback.
+This can be inconvenient if, 1. the server is not continously deployed and, 2. if the client code and the server code live in separate production environments.

-Also, there is no extra effort if you have continous deployment (which you should do!) or if your client and server live on the same machine.
+But we believe that the aforementioned benefits considerably outweighted this potential inconvenience.

 #### Authentication & Mutations